nianiolang/nianiolang.github.io/json_ptd_validator.md

 ### Complex types

-`json:ptd` validator supports 4 different complex types - each corresponds to proper data structure.
+`json-ptd` validator supports 4 different complex types - each corresponds to proper data structure.

 #### `ov.ptd_rec`
 Type with parameter.
 It corresponds to the type of the JSON `object` and allows you to define the required fields along with their types.